When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-Lightweight individuals have the same requirements as other sleepers — a supportive and comfortable mattress.
+Lightweight individuals generally have the same requirements as other sleepers — a supportive and comfortable mattress.
 However, a model that provides this balance looks different for sleepers within this weight group.
-The wrong mattress can create pressure points or cause the spine to curve, leading to aches or discomfort.
+The wrong mattress can create pressure points (in the shoulders, hips, and other areas that have prolonged contact with the mattress) or cause the spine to curve unnaturally, leading to aches or discomfort.

 Weight Disclaimer